Digital nomad

 Digital Nomad Bases

 Find places that feel workable for a longer stay, not just a quick vacation.
-Bias the map toward English comfort, affordability, warmth, and longer-stay viability while richer coworking and connectivity feeds are phased in.
+Bias the map toward curated remote-work hub strength, English comfort, warmth, and longer-stay viability while richer coworking and connectivity feeds are phased in.

 How this landing page should work